CNBLUE: 2018–2019: Military enlistment and Jonghyun's departure

-2020–2023: Return from military, Contract renewal, Re-Code, "Zoom", and Wanted
+2020–2023: Return from military, Contract renewal, Re-Code, "Zoom", and Wanted, and first Korean music festival appearance

 On October 20, 2020, it was announced that the 3 remaining members of CNBLUE had successfully renewed their contracts and are releasing their eighth mini album, Re-Code and its lead single "Then, Now and Forever", on November 17.

 CNBLUE launched a reality-variety show, Secret Tour: Don't Call My Name to celebrate their 10th debut anniversary.
 The show aired every Friday from November 13 to November 20, 2020 on tvN.

 CNBLUE released their 15th single, "Zoom" on June 23, 2021.

 CNBLUE released their ninth mini-album, Wanted and its lead single "Love Cut" on October 20.

 On August 8, 2022, CNBLUE joined the Weverse platform.

-2024-Present: Asia Tours CNBLUENTITY, VOYAGE INTO X, 10TH MINI ALBUM [X]
+On December 25, 2023, CNBLUE played at Someday Christmas Festival in Busan, their first-ever appearance at a Korean music festival.

+2024–2025: Asia tours, continued university and music festival stages, Tiny Desk Korea, "Jinsei Sanka" and [X]

 In early 2024, CNBLUE held an Asian tour titled "2024 CNBLUE Live 'CNBLUENTITY' in Asia."
 The tour started in Hong Kong on March 16, followed by performances in Bangkok on March 23, Kaohsiung on April 6, Macau on April 13, Kuala Lumpur on April 20, Singapore on April 27, and concluded in Jakarta on May 25.

-On August 5, CNBLUE announced a new Asia tour titled 'VOYAGE into X,' which was scheduled to be held in five countries: South Korea, China (Macau), Taiwan, Thailand, Malaysia, and Hong Kong.
+On August 5, CNBLUE announced a new Asia tour titled 'Voyage into X,' which was scheduled to be held in five countries: South Korea, China (Macau), Taiwan, Thailand, Malaysia, and Hong Kong.

+On September 23, CNBLUE appeared on Tiny Desk Korea.
+They said, "The format of 'Tiny Desk Korea' reminded us of our early days doing street performances.
+We had fun and felt like we were going back to our roots.
+It feels like we've been working hard with the same mindset we had when we first started, and we want to keep that spirit alive going forward.
+We hope that CNBLUE’s songs can bring strength to those going through tough times."

 On September 30, CNBLUE officially announced the release of CNBLUE's 10th mini album, [X], which was scheduled for October 14.